himoose/user-docs/docs/integrations/wordpress.md

 ### Plugin Issues

 **Audio player not showing:**

 - Verify domain is set in Hi, Moose settings
 - Check that post has a generated podcast
 - Clear WordPress cache
 - Check for JavaScript conflicts with other plugins

 **"Domain not whitelisted" error:**

 - Go to Hi, Moose settings
 - Add your WordPress domain (without http:// or https://)
 - Save and try again

 **Generation fails:**

-- Check your Hi, Moose account has available credits
+- Check your Hi, Moose account has available credits (if on a Free or BYOK plan)
 - Verify post has sufficient content (minimum 800 words recommended)
 - Ensure post is published and publicly accessible
-- Check Hi, Moose API connection
+- Check Hi, Moose API connection within the WordPress Settings

 **Player not styled correctly:**

 - Check for theme CSS conflicts
 - Try disabling other audio/media plugins temporarily
 - Clear browser cache